Azure-Samples/communication-services-messaging-teams-app/README.md

    1. Prepare the `App manifest` and `App icons`.
 For details, see [Teams app package](https://docs.microsoft.com/microsoftteams/platform/concepts/build-and-test/apps-package).
    1. Edit app `Basic information`, `App features`, `Permissions` etc. through Developer Portal.
 For details, see [To update Manifest file and app package](https://docs.microsoft.com/microsoftteams/platform/toolkit/publish-your-teams-apps-using-developer-portal#to-update-manifest-file-and-app-package).
 1. Deploy the BusinessApp:
    `BusinessApp` is a Teams App.
-You can publish it either [using Teams Toolkit](https://docs.microsoft.com/microsoftteams/platform/toolkit/publish) or [using Developer Portal](https://docs.microsoft.com/microsoftteams/platform/toolkit/publish-your-teams-apps-using-developer-portal).
+You can deploy the BusinessApp following [this instruction](https://learn.microsoft.com/microsoftteams/platform/toolkit/deploy) and publish it either [using Teams Toolkit](https://docs.microsoft.com/microsoftteams/platform/toolkit/publish) or [using Developer Portal](https://docs.microsoft.com/microsoftteams/platform/toolkit/publish-your-teams-apps-using-developer-portal).
 1. Deploy the CustomerApp:
    `CustomerApp` is a React app.
 You can host it with a hosting provider such as [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview).
 For details, see [Deploy your web app to Azure Static Web Apps
    ](https://docs.microsoft.com/azure/static-web-apps/deploy-web-framework?tabs=bash&pivots=react).